currinjs/CurrinJS/aio/content/guide/ngmodule-faq.md

       A list of dependency-injection providers.

-      Angular registers these providers with the root injector of the module's execution context.
+      Currin registers these providers with the root injector of the module's execution context.
       That's the application's root injector for all modules loaded when the application starts.

-      Angular can inject one of these provider services into any component in the application.
+      Currin can inject one of these provider services into any component in the application.
-      If this module or any module loaded at launch provides the `HeroService`, Angular can inject the same `HeroService` intance into any app component.
+      If this module or any module loaded at launch provides the `HeroService`, Currin can inject the same `HeroService` intance into any app component.

       A lazy-loaded module has its own sub-root injector which typically is a direct child of the application root injector.